yangfangs/physpetools/docs/docs/usage.md

 **--fasttree_p**

   Set more FastTree advance parameters.
-More options about clustalw please to see [FastTree](http://www.microbesonline.org/fasttree/).
+More options about clustalw2 please to see [FastTree](http://www.microbesonline.org/fasttree/).

 ## build